SCAULUG/Mirrors-Sync/README.md

-# Mirrors-Sync
+# mirrors_rsync
-Build docker image with mirrors synchronization scripts.
+This repository contains Dockerfile for building a docker image which uses to timing rsync some linux source and pypi.